top of page

 • Gentle manipulation around the skull and cervical spine releases tension where the vagus nerve exits the brainstem.

-• Improves cerebrospinal fluid circulation, supporting brain and nervous system balance.
+• It improves cerebrospinal fluid circulation, supporting brain and nervous system balance.

 Research insight: Case studies suggest CST improves symptoms of migraines, anxiety, fibromyalgia, and digestive dysfunction — all conditions linked to vagal imbalance.